warriorstar-orion/Paradise/docs/mapping/design.md

    projectiles; ensuring that dead ends are rare; and providing places for antagonists to hide using hidden walls or similarly difficult to find places.

+8. ***Allow for escape routes and antag break-in routes.*** Departments should be connected to maintenance through a back or side door.
+This lets players escape and allows antags to break in.
+If this is not possible, departments should have extra entry and exit points.

 ## Functional Guidelines

 Stations are malleable.
 Players can build, rebuild, decorate, upholster, and